moxcomic/archer/README.md

 ## Milestone:

+2024-04-02: People commonly believe that higher Ratings and Matches in Mortal indicate stronger gameplay skills, but we disagree.
+We think that an individual's gameplay level has no correlation with these scores.
+Thus, we spent a year collecting matches with Ratings below 90 and Matches below 85 for training.
+We successfully lowered our engine's values to below 90 in Rating and 85 in Matches, and still achieved the rank of Tenhou 9 dan.
+This once again proves our theory that Ratings and Matches are irrelevant metrics.
+Players should not overly concern themselves with these numbers; they are merely a joke.

 2024-03-29: We've taken another step closer to our established goal; we are about to achieve our target.

 2024-03-28: "Shurima!
 Your emperor has returned!"